daveRendon/DevOpsKit/src/AzSK/Framework/Listeners/UserReports/README.txt

 	[This is the summary CSV file listing all applicable controls and their attestation details.
 This file will be generated only for the cmdlet Get-AzSKInfo -SubscriptionId <SubscriptionId> -InfoType AttestationInfo.]

-  	\<Resource_Group_or_Subscription_Name_Folder>
+  	\<Organization_or_Project_Folder>
-	[This folder corresponds to the resource-group or subscription that was evaluated.
-If multiple resource groups were scanned, there is one folder for each resource group.]
+	[This folder corresponds to the project or organization that was evaluated.
+If multiple projects were scanned, there is one folder for each project.]

 		\<resourceType>.LOG
-		[This is the detailed/raw output log of controls evaluated for a given resource type within a resource group.]
+		[This is the detailed/raw output log of controls evaluated for a given resource type within a project.]

 	\Etc